Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

+With no fewer than three gongs at the 2011 British Comedy Awards, Miranda Hart was crowned the Queen of Comedy.
+She had become something of a national treasure, yet thrust into the nation's living rooms (and hearts) with her self-titled sitcom; her success did not happen over night.
 For the first time, author Sophie Johnson reveals the story behind Miranda's rise to fame.
-The comedian was born in Torquay in 1972, yet despite graduating with a degree in politiME, she always wanted to be a comedian.
-In 2002 she performed at the Edinburgh Festival, and her early career was followed by Jennifer Saunders, who cast Miranda in an Ab Fab Christmas special.
-TV roles such as The Vicar of Dibley, Nighty Night, Hyperdrive and Not Going Out followed - before Miranda Hart's Joke Shop was commissioned by BBC Radio 2 in 2008, leading to the development of the smash hit series Miranda, which made her a household name.
-Since then, Miranda has branched out into straight acting, with a highly-acclaimed role in BBC drama Call the Midwife.
-She is the newest comedy legend to capture the imagination of the public - this is her full story.
+The comedian was born in Torquay in 1972, yet despite graduating in politics from Bristol Polytechnic, she always wanted to be a comedian.
+Her inspiration includes the likes of Joyce Grenfell and Eric Morecombe.
+Miranda's story is followed through other TV roles such as The Vicar of Dibley, Nighty Night, Hyperdrive and Not Going Out--before Miranda Hart's Joke Shop was commissioned by BBC Radio 2 and the first episode of her sitcom finally broadcast in November 2009.
+Miranda Hart is the newest comedy legend to capture the imagination of the public--this is her full, unauthorized story.